kulvind3r/RG351p-351ELEC-Optimizations/README.md

 - Depending on which Option you applied in above instructions, following will happen.
 	- **Maximum Clock & Base Clock**: On setting _"enable max performance"_ to Yes/On in ES Menu.
 Device will permanently run at Max Clock for CPU (1.3GHz) & GPU in that emulator/game.
-	- **Optimum Clock & Base Clock**: On setting _"enable max performance"_ in Yes/On in ES Menu.
+	- **Optimum Clock & Base Clock**: On setting _"enable max performance"_ to Yes/On in ES Menu.
 Device will scale from min (1 GHz) to Max Clock (1.3 GHz) for CPU & GPU as per the load, in that emulator/game.

 In my personal testing for PPSSPP, on game Hot Shot Tennis, Optimum Clock option works fine, you don't need to force CPU & GPU to always run at max clocks.
 Battery will thank you.